fedorenko22116/request-bundle/readme.md

 ### Using DTOs as property

 There is also a possibility to specify deeper nested level in request.
-To do it, specify special option of `PropConverter::isDto` to parameter.
+To do it, sjust specify classname in property or annotation without doctrine mapping to parameter.
 This will recursively perform AbstractRequest converter to the object.

 ```php